jackHay22/upstream/README.md

 ## Server Operation (via docker)
 - Upstream (in server mode) will send logs to a Sumologic endpoint (in config.clj).
 - Upstream containers also provide a web interface with various metrics ```localhost:4444``` (or whatever port is configured in ```docker/run.list```)
-  - Note: this is still buggy
+  - Note: this is broken

 ## TODO:
 - [ ] Fix entity draw handler
-- [ ] Draw superblocks based on their relative height (so they match with their relative location)
 - [ ] Non-fading static screen images not rendering
 - [ ] Entity manager code
 - [ ] Cleanup for tilemap system, goal: make it sustainable.
 (General tilemap refactor (clean up hardcoded stuff))